 Identify the Cause of Your Urinary Stones: -

-Ask your doctor to run tests on any gems you have already passed.
-When you doctor finds out what your own kidney stone was made of, she can target her treatment of remaining gems.
+Ask your doctor to run tests on any stones you have already passed.
+When you doctor finds out what your own elimination stone was made of, she can target her treatment of remaining stones.

 - Learn about kidney stones made of calcium.

-- Calcium urinary stones tend to be the most common, and can be the result of a eating habits filled with meat, fish and fowl.
+- Calcium urinary stones tend to be the most common, and can be the result of a diet filled with meat, fish and fowl.

-- Ask your doctor if your stones were caused by repeated urinary tract infections.
+- Ask your doctor if your stones had been caused by repeated urinary tract infections.

-- Sometimes the bacteria that cause such bacterial infections secrete a substance that can crystallize and trigger stones.
+- Occasionally the bacteria that cause such attacks secrete a substance that can crystallize and result in stones.

 Practice Urinary Stone Prevention:-

 Drink plenty of water.
-Consuming between two and three liters of water each day will allow you to keep a steady flow of pee moving to move along kidney stones.
+Drinking between two and three liters of water every day can help you keep a steady flow of pee moving to move along kidney stones.

 - Cut back on salt.

-- Health care specialists recommend that you read food labels and also use table salt nimbly.
+- Health care experts recommend that you read food labels and use table salt nimbly.

-- Salt causes your body in order to retain, rather than pass, water.
+- Salt causes your body in order to retain, rather than move, water.

 - Eat protein in moderation.

-- A few types of kidney stones are caused by a great overabundance of protein in your system.
+- A few types of kidney stones are caused by an overabundance of protein in your system.

-- When the kidneys cannot filtration all of the proteins out, these types of stones is created.
+- When the kidneys cannot filter all the protein out, these stones is formed.